United College, Waterloo: Academic programs

 Through its agreement of affiliation with the University of Waterloo, United College hosts academic programs in Canadian Studies, Indigenous Studies, Human Rights, and Indigenous Entrepreneurship.
 United College also shares in the delivery of University of Waterloo academic programming in International Development and Religious Studies.
 The common thread in the college's academic programming is the objective of bringing people together to make the world more humane and more equitable.

 Waterloo Indigenous Student Centre

-United College hosts the Waterloo Indigenous Student Centre (WISC).
-The WISC is a friendly home for the university's Indigenous students, supporting them in a variety of ways.
+United College hosts the Waterloo Indigenous Student Centre (WISC) for the university's Indigenous students, supporting them in a variety of ways.

-GreenHouse

-The University of Waterloo is known for its excellence in innovation and entrepreneurship.
-GreenHouse is a social impact incubator that provides students from all faculties with training in design thinking and entrepreneurship to enable them to apply what they've learned in the academic programs to make positive social or environmental change.

 Name change and re-brand

 In September 2022, United College formally announced its decision to re-brand from its former name, St Paul's University College.
 The former colour scheme, green and brown, was changed to blue and black, and the logo became a blue 'U'.
 The name change was motivated by the college's desire to let go of its previous religious affiliation.
-Principal Rick Myers explained the name change by stating, "It's a beautiful name that speaks to the inclusive values of today's College while still honouring those responsible for its founding and early development."
+Principal Rick Myers announced the name change by stating, "It's a beautiful name that speaks to the inclusive values of today's College while still honouring those responsible for its founding and early development."